 After root canal treatment, it is a good idea to minimise chewing on the repaired tooth at least until your final restoration has been placed.
 If you feel any tenderness, it is helpful to stick to soft foods for a while.
 Some good options include yoghurt, smoothies, soft fruits and vegetables and scrambled eggs.

-To keep your teeth healthy following root canal treatment, you must practice proper oral hygiene.
+In order to keep your teeth healthy following root canal treatment, it is important that you practice proper oral hygiene.
 You should brush your teeth at least twice a day and floss daily.
 It is also important that you see your dentist for regular check-ups and cleans so that any issues can be identified and resolved as soon as possible.

 How can we help?

 At Dental Pearls, we offer a range of restorative dentistry services, including root canal treatment.
 While root canal treatment has a reputation for being an unpleasant experience, our team takes a sensitive approach and prioritises our patients’ comfort throughout the procedure.
 If you would like to find out more about the procedure and what it involves, please have a look here.

 If you would like to arrange a consultation, please don’t hesitate to get in touch with us here or give us a call on (07) 3210 2144.
 We look forward to helping you improve and maintain your oral health.